LASR-at-Home/Base/common/Interaction/lasr_speech_recognition_whisper/README.md

 rosrun lasr_speech_recognition transcribe_microphone by-index <microphone_index>
 rosrun lasr_speech_recognition transcribe_microphone by-name <substring_of_name>
 ```

-Select microphone when prompted then wait for it to start.

 You can now listen on `/transcription` for a live transcription.